blengyel/antidepressant_use_in_spatial_social_networks/README.md

 4. iWiW_town_edges: aggregate number of friendship connections between towns
 5. iWiW_town_nodes: town identifier, number of iWiW users, population, GPS coordinates

-II.
+II. iWiW shape file
+These files can be used to generate the thematic map in Figure 1B.

+III.
 Individual table

 6. id_master_v3: contains the matched sample.
 Individual information includes quantity of antidepressant usage, node-level network measures, town id, gender.
 We leave out the age of individuals that makes it impossible to identify individual users.

-II.
+IV.
 Code to reproduce results in the main paper
 7. Figure 1_2.R
 All code that produces components of Figure 1B, and Figure 2B,C,D.